If someone asked you what compounds are in the cannabis plant, what would you say?

 CBD and THC are probably the first two to come to mind.
 These chemicals are popular even outside the cannabis community.
 People recognize them for their calming effects and ability to produce a high, respectively.

 What you might not know is that cannabis is more than just CBD and THC.
 The plant produces hundreds of cannabinoids and terpenes.
 All of these compounds work together to produce a range of effects.

-Terpinolene is one of these many lesser-known compounds.
+The Terpinolene terpene is one of these many lesser-known cannabis terpenes.
 It is present in minuscule amounts across many strains.
 Despite its low concentration in cannabis, this terpene plays a crucial role.
 It affects a strains smell, taste, and therapeutic effects.

 In this guide, we take a closer took at terpinolene.
 We tell you everything you need to know the chemical, its benefits, and more.

 What Is Terpinolene?

 Also known as alpha terpinolene, terpinolene is one of the many terpenes that cannabis produces.
 The compound is a member of both the terpinene and pinene families.
 It plays a role in how a strain smells and tastes.
 It is also responsible for enhancing the effects of CBD and THC (known as the entourage or ensemble effect).

 Even though the chemical plays an important role, it is almost always present in small amounts.
 Many users know it as the “least-common terpene.”